VidyaBipin/imgui-c--c/docs/ImGuiFileDialog.md

 ## ImGui Supported Version

-ImGuiFileDialog follow the master and docking branch of ImGui . currently ImGui 1.89.5
+ImGuiFileDialog follow the master and docking branch of ImGui . currently ImGui 1.89.9

 ## Structure

-* The library is in [Lib_Only branch](https://github.com/aiekick/ImGuiFileDialog/tree/Lib_Only)
+* The library is in [Master branch](https://github.com/aiekick/ImGuiFileDialog/tree/master)
-* A demo app can be found the [master branch](https://github.com/aiekick/ImGuiFileDialog/tree/master)
+* A demo app can be found in the [DemoApp branch](https://github.com/aiekick/ImGuiFileDialog/tree/DemoApp)

 This library is designed to be dropped into your source code rather than compiled separately.